-Scope 3 category 2 emissions are construction-related emissions for new developments (also known as upfront embodied carbon).
-We have reported on the emissions from all Tritax Big Box REIT plc developments and are aiming to include all new developments across all Funds in due course.
+Scope 3 category 2 emissions are construction-related emissions for new developments and major refurbishments (also known as upfront embodied carbon).
+We have reported on the emissions from all Tritax Big Box REIT plc developments and major refurbishments and are aiming to include all new developments across all Funds in due course.